Exercise Summer Pulse: U.S. Seventh Fleet: Western Pacific

 On 19 July 2004, Carrier Group Five, with its staff aboard Kitty Hawk, departed from Yokosuka, Japan, to participate in Summer Pulse 2004.
 While underway, Carrier Air Wing Five executed carrier landing qualifications (CQ) for its naval aviators.

-The Stennis and Kitty Hawk groups subsequently operated together in Joint Air and Sea Exercise 2004 (JASEX 04) (pictured).USS John C. Stennis (CVN-74) 2004 Command History, p.
-6. The combat stores ships Concord supported both carrier strike groups, delivering 2,576 cargo pallets during the months of July and August.
+The Stennis and Kitty Hawk groups subsequently operated together in Joint Air and Sea Exercise 2004 (JASEX 04) (pictured).
+The combat stores ships Concord supported both carrier strike groups, delivering 2,576 cargo pallets during the months of July and August.
 This second annual joint exercise involved air and sea training events focused on integrating joint training.
 JASEX 04 also included training to improve interoperability and teamwork between the two carrier strike groups, as well as with land-based Air Force and Marine Corps units forward deployed to in the Western Pacific.
 Typhoon Rananim complicated the exercise, causing the two carrier strike groups to re-deploy 600 nmi east to the Iwo Jima operating area.
 JASEX 04 ended on 15 August 2004.

 The Stennis carrier strike group returned to San Diego on 1 November 2004.
 The Kitty Hawk carrier strike group completed its Tailored Ship's Training Availability (TSTA) Phase III training exercises and returned to Yokosuka on 7 September 2004, concluding its participation in Summer Pulse 2004.